-This complex of awesome pyramids set amid what was once Mesoamerica’s greatest city is just 50km northeast of Mexico City and is among the region’s most-touristed destinations.
+This complex of awesome pyramids, set amid what was once Mesoamerica’s greatest city, is among the region’s most visited destinations.
 The sprawling site compares to the ruins of the Yucatán and Chiapas in terms of its significance and anyone lucky enough to come here will be inspired by the astonishing technological might of the Teotihuacán (teh-oh-tee-wah-kahn) civilization.

 The city’s grid plan was plotted in the early part of the 1st century AD, and the Pirámide del Sol was completed – over an earlier cave shrine – by AD 150.
 The rest of the city was developed between about AD 250 and 600.
 Social, environmental and economic factors hastened its decline and eventual collapse in the 8th century.